vickky9ice/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task9 - Write a program that prints all possible combinations of single-digit numbers.
 Task10 - a program that prints all possible different combinations of two digits.
 Task11 - Write a program that prints all possible different combinations of three digits.
+Task12 - a program that prints all possible combinations of two two-digit numbers